csaden/csaden.github.io/HackReactor/_posts/2015-07-01-The-Talkative-Learner.md

 ### What did you learn today?

-I learned that talking about Javascript and my code is far more useful than writing code on my own.
+I learned that talking about JavaScript and my code is far more useful than writing code on my own.
 There were times in the pre-course work where I wrote code, but I didn't fully understand what it did.
 I need to make sure to slow down and examine the code.
 I can create small examples and step through the code using debugger tools.

-I learned a lot of fundamental quirks about the Javascript language which was helpful.
+I learned a lot of fundamental quirks about the JavaScript language which was helpful.

 {% highlight javascript linenos %}
 NaN === NaN